-On June 15, 1984 Loren set off from Prudhoe Bay, Alaska, on the Arctic Ocean, farthest road north on the North American Continent.
-This time Loren was driving a second-hand 1966 CJ-5 Kaiser Corporation Jeep, christened, the Sand Ship Discovery.
+On June 15, 1984, Loren set off from Prudhoe Bay, Alaska, on the Arctic Ocean, the farthest road north on the North American Continent.
+This time Loren was driving a second-hand 1966 CJ-5 Kaiser Corporation Jeep, christened the Sand Ship Discovery.
 The path included:

 - South through the Americas and into Panama.
 After the successful completion of the Darien Gap (see above), the team

-- Passage from Chile to Cape Town, South Africa via passage from the Pegasus Shipping Company
+- The passage from Chile to Cape Town, South Africa, via passage from the Pegasus Shipping Company

 - The team's continuing goal was to remain on land; they had to reach Egypt.
 The only safe option was to turn eastward in Central African Republic and head for Sudan.
-In order to remain entirely on land from Africa to Europe, Loren and team had to drive through the Middle East.
-At the time, September of 1988, the political situation was still rather delicate and they were unable to drive from the Israeli Occupied West Bank into Jordan.
+Loren and team had to drive through the Middle East to remain entirely on land from Africa to Europe.
+In September of 1988, the political situation was still relatively delicate, and they could not drive from the Israeli-Occupied West Bank into Jordan.
 Traveling through Lebanon at that time was not an option.
-After several attempts, they got to within one mile of the Jordanian border and had to turn back.
+After several attempts, they reached within one mile of the Jordanian border and had to turn back.

-- Drove into Bulgaria and Romania, but were forced to turn toward England due to lack of permission to enter the Soviet Union and the fast approaching winter.
+- Drove into Bulgaria and Romania but were forced to turn toward England due to a lack of permission to enter the Soviet Union and the fast-approaching winter.
 They wintered in England.

-- From England, the traveled through Europe, passing through Germany and Poland and into the Soviet Union, onto Finland and into Norway.
+- From England, they traveled through Europe, passing through Germany and Poland and into the Soviet Union, onto Finland, and into Norway.

 That remaining "gap" in the world circumnavigating journey has been completed!
 Yes!
 Loren and Patty reached that unreachable star on May 3rd, 2018 - One American Made vehicle around the world entirely on land, except for the natural water barrier of the South Atlantic Ocean, Roads End to Roads End.